Warning notification:Warning

 Breastfeeding

-You will usually be referred to a specialist genetics service if it's thought you have a significantly increased risk of breast cancer.
-Healthcare professionals working at these services might discuss treatment options with you.
+You will may be referred to a specialist genetics service or breast cancer clinic if it's thought you have a significantly increased risk of breast cancer.
+Healthcare professionals working at these services usually discuss treatment options with you.

 The 2 main treatments are: